AKHIL377/Data_Analytics_Project/README.md

 ## 👋 About Me
 I’m an aspiring **Data Analyst** skilled in **Excel, SQL, Power BI, and Tableau**.
-This portfolio showcases my analytics projects — covering data cleaning, exploration, visualization, and insight generation using real-world datasets.
+This repository showcases my end-to-end analytics projects, where I’ve worked on real-world datasets to perform **data cleaning, analysis, visualization, and insight generation**.
 ---

 ## 🧠 Tools & Skills Used